hyperifyio/gnd/docs/prompt-syntax.md

   prompt

-In this example, the current textual value of `_` is sent to the language model, and the model’s response replaces the current value of `_`.
+In this example, the current textual value of `_` is sent to the language model, and the model's response replaces the current value of `_`.

 Using `prompt` with only the destination identifier explicitly defined looks like this:

-  prompt assistant-response
+  $assistant-response prompt

 Here, the current value of `_` is used implicitly as the prompt, and the response from the model is bound explicitly to the identifier